 It's impossible to quantify the risk accurately.
 Harmless moon jellyfish are common.
 Lion's Mane jellyfish have been encountered in the Beauly Firth, but not often.
 You can read more about them on the Wildlife Trust website at this link.
 We have professional event medical cover in place, who will treat you for stings if you're unlucky enough to swim through any tentacles.
 This might be one factor when you're deciding what to wear for the swim: wetsuits undoubtedly offer greater protection from the stinging tentacles.

 Can I Just do the Swim One-Way?

-After a lot of careful thought we have decided not to offer a one-way option in 2023.
+After a lot of careful thought we have decided not to offer a one-way option.
 The logistics of a bus shuttle over to North Kessock are just too difficult for us.
 We may look at this again in future years.

 If you find you are unable to continue when you get to the turnaround at North Kessock, remember that there will be a first aid station at North Kessock, and a minibus to take retired swimmers back to the event centre.
 That said, please remember that you should only enter this event if you are confident that you can complete the full approx. 1200m distance unaided.
 But we know even the fittest swimmers have off days, hence the 'get out clause' at North Kessock.

 Can I use Flippers, Fins, or Paddles?